DEPARTMENT OF PHYSICAL CHEMISTRY OF BIOLOGICAL SYSTEMS, Team 2 LIVING MATERIALS, INSITUTE OF PHYSICAL CHEMISTRY PAS

 3. Cooperation with researchers, including communication with English-speaking colleagues 4.
 Providing help and supervision to junior members of the group.

-5. Contribution to the efficient functioning of the lab including necessary administrative and organizational tasks
+5. Contribution to the efficient functioning of the lab including necessary organizational tasks.

 Position in the project